 For Further Study

-If you’re looking to learn Python, we built our Python Fundamentals course to take anyone from a beginner to having all the Python skills to pursue your dream Python programming job, such as in data science.
+If you’re looking to learn Python, we built our Learn Python course to take anyone from a beginner to having all the Python skills to pursue your dream Python programming job, such as in data science.